 Figure 1: Cutting method and recovery of transversal hippocampal slices from adult and aging mice.
 (A) A “60°” tool used for removing the 60° wedge from the rostral end of the brain, centered on the midline.
 (B) Positioning the hemispheres for cutting of transversal slices.
 An illustration of a 60° cut is shown on the left and the upper right panels; positioning of the two hemispheres on the surface with glue in manner shown in the lower right panel ensures a perpendicular orientation of dorsal hippocampus relative to the blade.
 This orientation results in transversal slices of hippocampus.
 Yellow structures are a 3D rendering of hippocampi within the rodent brain (gray).
 This illustration is adapted from SynapseWeb30.
 All the views are of the dorsal side of the brain.
 (C) Transversal hippocampal slices cut from a 4-month-old mouse in a recovery chamber.

 Figure 2: Patch-clamp and synaptic plasticity measurements in hippocampal slices from mice at P120‒180.
 (A) Example IR-DIC micrographs of CA1 region.
-(B) Example IR-DIC micrographs of subiculum.
+(B) An example IR-DIC micrograph of subiculum.
 In both A and B, images are taken 3 h after cutting with a 60x water-immersion objective.
 Calibration bar is 10 µm.
 (C) The effect of chemical NMDA-LTD on mEPSCs in CA1 neurons from P120‒180 mice.
 Upper panel are example traces of mEPSCs recorded at baseline and after NMDA-LTD pulse.
 Lower left panel: NMDA-LTD resulted in lower mEPSC frequency.
-Lower right panel: mEPSC amplitude after NMDA-LTD is not detected.
+Lower right panel: mEPSC amplitude change after NMDA-LTD is not detected.
 N = 17 cells at baseline and n = 15 cells for NMDA-LTD, 6 mice.
 P = 0.004, t-test.
 This figure has been modified from Djurisic et al.15.
-(D) Example of biocytin filled CA1 pyramidal cell.
+(D) Example of biocytin-filled CA1 pyramidal cell.
 (E) Example of fEPSP signal from CA1 stratum radiatum after Schaffer collateral stimulation.
 The gray trace is obtained during baseline recording, and the black trace is observed 20 min after tetanic stimulation.
 Each trace is an average of 30 consecutive traces.
 (F) Cumulative average of long-term potentiation of CA3-CA1 synapses after 4 trains of 100 Hz induction; n = 23 slices from 8 WT mice at approximately P90.

 Table 1: Media formulations.